iced-rs/iced/README.md

 }
 ```

 And that's everything!
-We just wrote a whole user interface. iced is now able
+We just wrote a whole user interface.
+Iced is now able
 to:

   1. Take the result of our __view logic__ and layout its widgets.